 Females who were going through their heat cycle when they had the spay surgery should stay inside for at least a week to minimize the chance of breeding attempts by males, which can result in serious injury.

-Owners should contain especially playful cats in a small area to keep boisterous activity to a minimum while they heal.
+Pet parents should contain especially playful cats in a small area to keep boisterous activity to a minimum while they heal.

 Has your cat had the spay or neuter procedure?
 What else should pet parents expect before the surgery?
 Let us know in the comments below!